 The US has one-fourth of our population but 50 states.
 Why can't India have more than 100 states?
+23

-- 1. Which among the following statements about the Partition is incorrect? - (a) Partition of India was the outcome of the "two-nation theory." - (b) Punjab and Bengal were the two provinces divided on the basis of religion. - (c) East Pakistan and West Pakistan were not contiguous. - (d) The scheme of Partition included a plan for transfer of population across the border. - 2.
-Match the principles with the instances: - (a) Mapping of boundaries on religious grounds - (b) Mapping of boundaries on grounds of different languages - (c) Demarcating boundaries within a country by geographical zones - (d) Demarcating boundaries within a country on administrative and political grounds - i.
-Pakistan and Bangladesh - ii.
-India and Pakistan - iii.
-Jharkhand and Chhattisgarh - iv.
-Himachal Pradesh and Uttarakhand - 3.
-Take a current political map of India (showing outlines of states) and mark the location of the following Princely States. - (a) Junagadh
+- Which among the following statements about the Partition is incorrect?
+1 - (a) Partition of India was the outcome of the "two-nation theory." - (b) Punjab and Bengal were the two provinces divided on the basis of religion. - East Pakistan and West Pakistan were not contiguous. (c) - The scheme of Partition included a plan for transfer of (d) population across the border. - 2.
+Match the principles with the instances: - Mapping of boundaries (a) on religious grounds - (b) Mapping of boundaries on grounds of different languages - Demarcating boundaries within a (c) country by geographical zones - (d) Demarcating boundaries within a country on administrative and political grounds